Comparing Low Interest Credit Card Offers

 - Cash advance APR.
 This rate usually kicks in immediately after you take out the cash.

 - Penalty APR.
 Some cards, such as Discover products, don't have this type of APR, while others do.
-It can be considerably higher, as much as 29.99% (variable) in the case of the Amex EveryDay†, which reassesses your payment history every 6 months to decide if this rate continues.
+It can be considerably high and some issuers reassess your payment history regularly to decide if this rate continues.

 How to save money with a low interest credit card